Performance & Optimization – New Threading Model

-NTM keeps transaction data file in the ‘saved-transactions’ directory of the main interface folder (e.g. eip-root).
+NTM keeps the transaction data file in the ‘saved-transactions’ directory of the main interface folder (e.g. eip-root).
 The name of the file with transaction data consists of route name, stage name, stage type and transaction ID.
-It has “stx” extension.
+It has an “stx” extension.

 One can enable any stage to save transactions before execution.
-To do it, you need to edit appropriate ‘pools.xml’ file.
+To do it, you need to edit the appropriate ‘pools.xml’ file.
 Add ‘SaveTransactionsBeforeStageExecution’ element as a child of the ‘PoolsConfig’ element.
-This element shouldn’t have any attributes but must have one of more child elements or ‘Stage’ elements, that are the same as ones described in section ‘Thread Pools Configuration’.
+This element shouldn’t have any attributes but must have one or more child elements or ‘Stage’ elements, that are the same as ones described in section ‘Thread Pools Configuration’.
 An important thing to remember is: this stage can’t be type ‘Any’.
 The only allowed generic type is ‘Every’, which activates transaction saving for every stage in the route.

 There could be any number of the ‘Stage’ elements, but there’s no need to define any other stage elements if there’s one “Every” stage type.

 ... <PoolsConfig> <SaveTransactionsBeforeStageExecution> <Stage type="Processor" name="ROOT.test.Processor"/> <Stage type="Transport" name="ROOT.test.Transport"/> </SaveTransactionsBeforeStageExecution> </PoolsConfig>

 This configuration will force the processor and transport to save transactions before execution.